 Figure 2.
 A 2-inch skin incision is made on the side of your neck.

-Step 3: prepare to remove disc
+Step 3: locate the damaged disc

 With the aid of a fluoroscope (a special X-ray), the surgeon passes a thin needle into the disc to locate the affected vertebra and disc.
+The vertebrae bones above and below the damaged disc are spread apart with a special retractor.

-Step 4: remove the disc fragments
+Step 4: remove the disc

 Figure 3.
 The muscles are retracted to expose the vertebra.
 The disc annulus is cut open and the disc material is removed with grasping tools.